styleguidist/react-styleguidist/docs/Configuration.md

 };
 ```

-Your components will be able to invoke the url `http://localhost:6060/custom-endpoint` from their examples.
+Your components will be able to invoke the URL `http://localhost:6060/custom-endpoint` from their examples.

 #### `dangerouslyUpdateWebpackConfig`